Ayush-Khandelwal-007/Ayush-Khandelwal-007/README.md

 <img align="right" width="255" alt="" src="images/dev.gif" />

 ### Talking about Personal Stuffs:
-- 🛠 I’m currently working on Reat Pojects.
+- 🛠 I’m currently working on React Pojects.
 - 🎮 I love to play with JQuery animations.
 - 📷 A vivid landscape wakes up photographer in me.
 - 👾 All of my projects are available on Github.